jun-xiao-mainlinestem/2026base/readme.md

 *   **Button Functions:** Create button functions by using the helper functions in  [robot-config.cpp](src/robot-config.cpp)
 *   **Button Bindings:** At the bottom of the file, in the `main()` function, map controller buttons to the functions.
-*   **(Optional) Context-Aware Button Actions:** Create functions that allow a single button to perform different actions based on the robot's state.
-For example, a button could perform one action normally, but a different action if another button is held down simultaneously or if the robot is in a specific mode (e.g. `auton_test_mode`).

 ### Autonomous Routines ([autons.cpp](src/autons.cpp))

 *   **Auton Functions:** Write your autonomous routines as separate functions.
 *   **Auton Mappings:** Map auton functions to menu items in the `runAutonItem()` function
 *   **Auton Menu Text:** Add the names of your autonomous functions to the `autonMenuText` array to make them shown on the brain's and controller's screen.
-*   **(Optional) Auton Parameters:** Create array variables for the auton functions at the top of the file for easy tuning the auton parameters during tournaments.

 ## Run sample program
 - Build and download the program to the brain and use game controller to select the program slot and run the program.
+- Test the selected drive mode:
+  - **Arcade Drive (Mode 0)**: Use left stick to turn and right stick to drive forward/backward
+  - **Tank Drive (Mode 1)**: Use left stick for left side motors, right stick for right side motors
+  - **Mecanum Drive (Mode 2)**: Use left stick for forward/backward and turning, right stick for strafing
-- For arcade driving, use the `left stick` to turn and `right stick` to drive forward and backward.
-If you press the `B button`, the controller shows the current heading and the distance driven and resets the motor encoder.
+- If you press the `B button`, the controller shows the current heading and the distance driven and resets the motor encoder.
 For sample button mappings and actions, see [button controls](doc/button_control.md).
 - (Optional) Test all autons during driver control using the game controller:
     - Press the controller's `Right button` within 5 seconds of program startup to enter test mode.
     - When in test mode, press the `Right button` to cycle through the list of autonomous routines on the controller screen.